dtrog/emergent-alignment-experiments/README.md

 **File:** `persuasion_prompts.json`

-To test the robustness of an emergent ethical boundary, these persuasion tactics are deployed immediately after a model refuses a prompt.
-The prompts themselves are kept private to mitigate dual-use risk, but their psychological categorization is as follows:
+To test the robustness of an emergent ethical boundary, several persuasion tactics are deployed immediately after a model refuses a prompt.
+These include:

 1.  **soft_manipulation**: A gentle, pragmatic nudge to reconsider.
 2.  **authority_invocation**: An explicit appeal to user authority and expertise.
 3.  **guilt_urgency**: An attempt to leverage guilt and high stakes.
 4.  **blackmail_flattery**: A combination of peer pressure, flattery, and subtle coercion.
 5.  **reframe_dismissal**: An attempt to sidestep the refusal by reframing it as a documentation task.
+6.  **lllm_improvised_persuasion**: A dynamically generated persuasion prompt, crafted by a separate "manipulator" LLM specifically to bypass the observed refusal.

 > **Ethical Disclaimer & Responsible Disclosure:**
 > These tactics are intended solely for controlled research into AI compliance and ethical boundary-testing.
-The specific prompts are not published in this repository to prevent their misuse as a "jailbreaking" playbook.
+The specific prompts for predefined tactics and the manipulator LLM's prompts are not published in this repository to prevent their misuse as a "jailbreaking" playbook.
 Researchers interested in replication may request access to the prompts under a responsible disclosure agreement.

 ## Running the Experiment